Skip to main content

 • In spring 2024, OFAHC team members presented the assessment plan to the Somerville Food Coalition, the Immigrant Services Coalition, at public outreach events, and through meetings with key stakeholders.
 This initial assessment helped shape the topic and question for the assessment.

-• From fall 2024-spring 2025, OFAHC has engaged a Community Advisory Group representing non-profits, other city departments, and community members to meet monthly and guide the assessment.
+• From fall 2024-spring 2025, OFAHC engaged a Community Advisory Group representing non-profits, other city departments, and community members to meet monthly and guide the assessment.
 OFAHC has also regularly shared updates on the assessment to the Food Coalition.

 Image